Ontario Highway 401: Greater Toronto Area

 Between Birchmount Road and Midland Avenue, Highway 401 is elevated on a berm as it crosses three surface streets and two railway lines.
-Progressing eastward in Scarborough, the Highway 401 continues through mostly residential areas and Scarborough City Centre including the shopping mall.
+Progressing eastward in Scarborough, the highway continues through mostly residential areas and Scarborough City Centre including the shopping mall, Scarborough Town Centre.
 At the northwest corner of the interchange with McCowan Road is a Bell Media/CTV studio complex and CTV Television Network's studio office, 9 Channel Nine Court.
 Highway 401 eventually reaches Toronto's eastern edge where at Meadowvale Road, it turns southeast briefly before crossing Kingston Road as it swings northeast as Highway 2A (downloaded from the province to the municipality in 1998) merges into it, followed immediately by an interchange with Port Union Road/Sheppard Avenue, then crossing the Rouge Valley into Pickering and Durham Region.

 West of Pickering, Highway 401 again meets former Highway 2, which thereafter parallels it to the Ontario–Quebec border.
-As the highway approaches an interchange with Brock Road (Durham Regional Road 1), the collector and express lanes converge, narrowing the 14-lane freeway to 10, divided only at the centre.
+East of Toronto, as the highway approaches an interchange with Brock Road (Durham Regional Road 1), the collector and express lanes converge, narrowing the 14-lane freeway to 10, divided only at the centre.